microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Add-WinGetManifest.md

 ```

 ## DESCRIPTION
-By running this function with the required inputs, it will connect to the Azure Tennant that hosts the Windows Package Manager private source, then collects the required URL for Manifest submission before retrieving the contents of the Manifest JSON to submit.
+By running this function with the required inputs, it will connect to the Azure Tenant that hosts the Windows Package Manager rest source, then collects the required URL for Manifest submission before retrieving the contents of the Manifest JSON to submit.

 The following Azure Modules are used by this script:
     Az.Resources